hirorohi03/repeat-generate-4NEO/README.md

 Continue generating using the same parameters as at the start.

+* Even if ControlNet is enabled, it will be ignored.
+There may be other settings that are also ignored.
+* When image generation is complete, the first image will be temporarily displayed in the preview.
 * Changing parameters during repeated generation is not being accepted.
 * If you want to change the parameters, stop repeated generation and then start.
 * You don't need to wait until “↻ Start Repeat”, click while “⌛ Stopping”.

 ## 🛠️ Installation